-- \$120K Utilities expenses are better than budget, because of less volume consumed due to the warmer winter climate this year and some modest unit price reductions. - \$17K Library and Instructional Supplies are slightly better than budget largely due to a reduction in the Electronic Reference library cost. - o \$15K Miscellaneous expenses are slightly better than budget due to less supplies needed in the 2nd Chance Pell prison program due to lower than expected enrollment. - o \$14K Medical premiums are slightly better than budget due to employee election changes.
-Worse than Budget - S237K Salaries and Payroll Taxes are more than budget primarily due to a budgeted savings in Adjunct and Overload salaries that did not come to fruition and the need for more Adjunct, Overload, and Part Time staffing to support increased enrollment and fill in for open positions in Nursing.
-This increase of \$330K is offset some by \$108K in regular salary savings for positions that were open waiting to be backfilled in Nursing, Facilities, and Student Life, as well as Enrollment Department savings for an employee retirement. - \$89K Information Technology is worse than budget due to unexpected software licensing and maintenance escalations as well as all the new hardware maintenance costs coming online after the COVID era networking and computing upgrades.
+- \$236K Salaries and Payroll Taxes are more than budget primarily due to a budgeted savings in Adjunct and Overload salaries that did not come to fruition and the need for more Adjunct, Overload, and Part Time staffing to support increased enrollment and fill in for open positions in Nursing.
+This increase of \$330K is offset some by \$108K in regular salary savings for positions that were open waiting to be backfilled in Nursing, Facilities, and Student Life, as well as Enrollment Department savings for an employee retirement. - \$139K Information Technology is worse than budget due to unexpected software licensing and maintenance escalations as well as all the new hardware maintenance costs coming online after the COVID era networking and computing upgrades.
 These upgrades were a complete overhaul of the phone, safety, and networking systems at all locations.

-- \$67K Building Maintenance is worse than budget due to water damage in Claremont Hall for which insurance would not cover.
+The last of the staff desktop upgrade project and non-capital technology equipment purchases to support the new environment are included as well. - \$67K Building Maintenance is worse than budget due to water damage in Claremont Hall for which insurance would not cover.
 There were other smaller needs during the construction project as well. - \$41K Equipment is worse than budget due to the college raising the threshold for capital expenses, thus items under \$5K are now considered equipment in operating expenses and not capital purchases that get transferred to the plant fund. - \$26K Travel is worse than budget as the college gets back to moving between campuses more in line with pre-pandemic habits. - \$19K Institutional Scholarships are better than budget by \$47K due to the PTECH program sunsetting.
-This savings was offset by concurrent enrollment (bridge) scholarships that are \$66K worse than budget due to a flaw in the budget model projecting an increase in course rate from \$60/course to \$75/course. - \$15K Property and Liability Insurance is worse than budget, primarily due to an unexpected 10% increase in premium for property revaluations and deductibles for claims made by the college. - \$13K Professional Services are running slightly worse than budget due to EMT/AEMT trainers that were unknown when the budget was approved. - o \$12K Retirement expenses are running slightly worse than budget. - o \$8K Office and General Supplies are running slightly worse than budget due to postage costs. - The college is operating 23-24 at a \$344K deficit and the fund balance is projected to finish August 31, 2024, at \$5.2 million or 34% of 23-24 net operating costs.
+This savings was offset by concurrent enrollment (bridge) scholarships that are \$66K worse than budget due to a flaw in the budget model projecting an increase in course rate from \$60/course to \$75/course. - \$11K Property and Liability Insurance is worse than budget, primarily due to an unexpected 10% increase in premium for property revaluations and deductibles for claims made by the college. - \$8K Office and General Supplies are running slightly worse than budget due to postage costs. - \$6K Professional Services are running slightly worse than budget due to EMT/AEMT trainers that were unknown when the budget was approved. - The college is operating 23-24 at a \$222K deficit and the fund balance is projected to finish August 31, 2024, at \$5.4 million or 35% of 23-24 net operating costs.